Understanding Landlord Rights in Covina, CA: Selling Property with Tenants

 Navigating Lease Agreements When Selling Your House in California

-If you want to sell a rented home in Covina, California, you need to know how to deal with lease agreements.
-Knowing the exact terms of your leases is important because California law protects tenants’ rights and tells you how to sell your home.
+If you want to sell a rented home in Covina, California, you must know how to deal with lease agreements.
+Knowing the exact terms of your leases is essential because California law protects tenants’ rights and tells you how to sell your home.

-Look at the lease to see if it has a set length of time or if it’s month-to-month.
+Look at the lease to see if it has a set time or is month-to-month.
 The type of agreement determines how long you have to give notice and how early you can end the lease.
-If your renters have a long-term lease, you might need to offer them money to help you out during showings and inspections or talk to them about leaving early.
+If your renters have a long-term lease, you might need to offer them money to help you during showings and inspections or talk to them about leaving early.

 You can also sell your rental property faster without affecting the tenants’ rights by learning about the laws in Covina that require you to help tenants move and do other things.